Wednesday, June 7, 2023

 New Form of Cloud Computing System: Wearable Cloud

-Scientists from the University of Alabama at Birmingham are exploring a new form of cloud computing system.
-It is the concept of wearable personal cloud, which is fully functional, compact and lightweight.
-It will come in the form of wearable cloud jacket.
+Scientists from the University of Alabama at Birmingham are exploring a new form of a cloud computing system.
+It is the concept of a wearable personal cloud that is fully functional, compact, and lightweight.
+It will come in the form of a wearable cloud jacket.

-Scientists first collect Raspberry pi’s computer, a winter jacket, three power banks and a small remote touch screen display.
-By using all these components, scientists developed a wearable system that brings all mobile computing solutions together.
-Hence, it creates a smart device with novel cloud computing system.
-The cloud jacket enables users to tap into the resources of the wearable cloud, rather than depending on the capabilities of their mobile hardware.
+Scientists first collect Raspberry Pi’s computer, a winter jacket, three power banks, and a small remote touch screen display.
+Scientists developed a wearable system that combines all mobile computing solutions by using all these components.
+Hence, it creates a smart device with a novel cloud computing system.
+The cloud jacket enables users to tap into the resources of the wearable cloud rather than depending on the capabilities of their mobile hardware.

-Ragib Hasan, said, “If you want to have a smartwatch, smartphone, an exercise tracker and smart glasses, you need individual expensive devices that aren’t working together.
+Ragib Hasan said, “If you want to have a smartwatch, smartphone, an exercise tracker and smart glasses, you need individual expensive devices that aren’t working together.
 So, why not have a computational platform with you that supports many forms of mobile and wearable devices?
 Then all of these capabilities can become really inexpensive.”
-(Ragib Hasan is Ph.D., assistant professor of computer and information sciences in the UAB College of Arts and Sciences.)
+(Ragib Hasan is a Ph.D. assistant professor of computer and information sciences at the UAB College of Arts and Sciences.)

-Most of the mobile and wearable devices are made with processors that are nearly 10 times slower than desktop or laptop processors.
-Thus, they limit applications that running on them.
-Hence, newer versions of mobile and wearable devices are continuously released in order to keep up with changes in technology.
+Most mobile and wearable devices are made with nearly 10 times slower processors than desktop or laptop processors.
+Thus, they limit applications that run on them.
+Hence, newer versions of mobile and wearable devices are continuously released to keep up with changes in technology.
 But they are expensive.

 Rasib Khan, Ph.D., a recent postdoctoral graduate student, said, “Our overall approach is to create a generic atmosphere or platform that users can customize to fit their needs.
 The wearable cloud can act as an application platform.
 So instead of modifying or having to upgrade hardware, this wearable model provides a platform, and developers can build anything on top of it.”

-Because of this wearable cloud, the mobile and wearable device will not longer need complex, powerful processors.
+Because of this wearable cloud, mobile and wearable devices will no longer need complex, powerful processors.
 Thus, this wearable cloud could provide the experience of a smart device by turning into dumb terminal devices or controllers.
-If a user connects the terminal device via Bluetooth or WiFi, he utilizes the devices to request services via a user intuitive display and interactions.
+If a user connects the terminal device via Bluetooth or WiFi, he utilizes the devices to request services via a user-intuitive display and interactions.
 The computational task is then sent to the wearable private cloud.

 This new cloud computing concept is not limited to clothing.
-The system model enables personal cloud to boost any item carried on a daily basis, from a jacket to a briefcase, purse or backpack.
+The system model enables the personal cloud to boost any item carried on a daily basis, from a jacket to a briefcase, purse, or backpack.

 The Nodes inside the jacket are engaged and compute the task collectively.
 Upon completion, the displayable result is sent back to the terminal device.
-The tasks are performed from the privately own wearable cloud jacket, which also retains most, if not all, personal data.
+The tasks are performed from the privately owned wearable cloud jacket, which also retains most if not all, personal data.

 Hasan claimed, “Once you have turned everything else into a ‘dumb device, the wearable cloud becomes the smart one.
 The application paradigm becomes much more simple and brings everything together.
 Instead of individual solutions, now you have everything as a composite solution.”